jassecurity/Google-Cybersecurity-Cert/Foundations-of-Cybersecurity/module-01.md

 ### 💻 Cybersecurity is way more than just hacking (even though that’s all most online course ads talk about.)
 There are so many roles!
 Not just “ethical hackers” but also:

-- Security analysts
+- SOC/Security analysts
-- Security engineers
+- Threat Hunters
-- Compliance people
+- Compliance analysts
-- Even people who write policies and do risk management
+- Security Engineers and many more

 It feels like there's a place for all kinds of minds here, not just coders.